County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Inc. for ServiceNow software-as-a-service workflow platform subscriptions for Fiscal Years (FYs)
+Solutions, Inc. for ServiceNow software-as-a-service workflow platform subscriptions for

-Services of Independent Contractor with Alcor Solutions, Inc. (not a local vendor) (Board Contract
+for Services of Independent Contractor with Alcor Solutions, Inc. (not a local vendor) (Board

-[BC] No. 23-088) to adjust certain standard terms and conditions, adjust ServiceNow
+Contract [BC] No. 23-088) to adjust certain standard terms and conditions, adjust

-services under the contract in an amount not to exceed 10% of the contract amount or $33,476.00;
+additional services under the contract in an amount not to exceed 10% of the contract amount

-Section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the actions are governmental funding

 A-12)